gbif/ssg-gb23/content/en.md

 Attendees may also sign up to conclude their visit on an excursion on 28 October to visit the bioma Cerrado (Brazilian savannah) where Brasilia is located.

+**Please note that the registration for the meeting will close on 14 October**